pointwork-a-s/move-onedrive/Readme.md

 # Move-Onedrive

-Very simple implementation of downloading onedrive files from one tenant and uploading to another
+Very simple implementation of downloading onedrive files from one tenant and uploading to another, including fixing onenote notebooks.

 The `Connect` function in `connect.ps1` should be updated to how you want to connect to the tenants